Breakthrough/PySceneDetect/docs/cli/detectors.rst

  - *delta_edges*: Difference between calculated edges of adjacent frames.
 Typically larger than other components, so threshold may need to be increased to compensate.

+Once calculated, these components are multiplied by the specified :option:`-w/--weights <-w>` to calculate the final frame score ("content_val").
 Weights are set as a set of 4 numbers in the form (*delta_hue*, *delta_sat*, *delta_lum*, *delta_edges*).
-For example, ``-w 1.0 0.5 1.0 0.2 -t 32`` is a good starting point to use with edge detection.

-Edge detection is not enabled by default.
-Current default parameters are ``-w 1.0 1.0 1.0 0.0 -t 27``.
-The final weighted sum is normalized based on the weight of the components, so they do not need to equal 100%.
+For example, "--weights 1.0 0.5 1.0 0.2 --threshold 32" is a good starting point for trying edge detection.
+The final sum is normalized by the weight of all components, so they need not equal 100%.
+Edge detection is disabled by default to improve performance.

 Examples
 ------------------------------------------------------------------------